Risskov/EiT/README.md

 Run the driver

 `roslaunch ur_robot_driver ur10e_bringup.launch robot_ip:=192.168.1.20 kinematics_config:=${HOME}/ur10e_calibration.yaml`

+#### On the robot
+Check if the ROS PC IP is correct in `Installation -> URCaps -> External Control`.
+If not, either load it from `Open -> Installation` or create a new one.

+After running the driver on the ROS PC the Robot Program can be started by pressing the Play button on the UR controller.

 ### Testing the driver
 The driver can be tested by changing the joint values using `rqt_joint_trajectory_controller`.
 Install it with